EuclidProtocol/docs/docs/Architecture Overview/LiquiSync Model/Integrated Chains Layer/factory.md

 The Factory contract is the sole point of communication between the chains and the VSL.
 This is beneficial for the system for the following reasons:

-- **Stremlined Processing for Requests:** This ensures that all request coming from a single chain are processed in a streamlined manner by the factory, removing the possibility of inconsistencies or conflicts that could arise from handling requests in multiple locations and ensuring that operations are executed in the correct order.
+- **Streamlined Processing for Requests:** This ensures that all request coming from a single chain are processed in a streamlined manner by the factory, removing the possibility of inconsistencies or conflicts that could arise from handling requests in multiple locations and ensuring that operations are executed in the correct sequential order.

 - **Improved Security:** Having all messages pass through the a single factory facilitates the implementation of security measures that ensure that all requests received are legitimate.